 Important note about image usage rights

-If you’re not sure whether or not you can use a given image due to image copyright concerns, you may want to consider creating an image of your own or using creative commons or stock photography sites.
+If you’re not sure whether or not you can use a given image due to image copyright concerns, you may want to consider creating an image of your own or using Creative Commons or stock photography sites.

-2. Bing Visual Search
+2. Bing Image Search

-The Bing Visual Search tool was first introduced by Microsoft in March 2014.
+The Bing Image Search tool was first introduced by Microsoft in March 2014.
 It was originally used as an image reverse search engine.
 Bing Visual Search is another very simple and easy-to-use image search tool and is compatible with any browser.

-Marketers can use this tool to perform a reverse image look up to see where certain images appear on the web.
+Marketers can use this tool to perform a reverse image look-up to see where certain images appear on the web.
 This is a great tool to use to see if your competitors are using any of your images or similar images.

 - Upload an image from your computer, or copy and paste the image URL into the designated area.